-But at the same time I want to protect the hearts, particularly of young women, from godly men teasing them with pursuit.
-So pursue them as friends and hope that it grows into more.
+But at the same time, I want to protect the hearts particularly of young women from godly men teasing them with pursuit.
+So, pursue them as friends and hope that it grows into more.
 Want it to grow into more.
 And I am confident that, over time, character and godliness will win the day.

 Question 6: Should a Boyfriend “Lead” His Girlfriend?

-Do think it’s wise for a boyfriend to “lead” his girlfriend?
+Do you think it’s wise for a boyfriend to “lead” his girlfriend?
 Should a dating relationship reflect the complementary structure of marriage to any degree?
 It seems biblically and practically wise, but it also seems covenantally inappropriate at this stage.
 What would you say?

 I can get my own preferences mixed up in this, so let me just kind of put a little asterisk here.
-What Lauren wants from me is for me to ask: “Hey, would you like to go out Thursday?”
-If so, then what she wants is for me to say: “Hey, we are going to go to dinner and we are going to do this.”
-She doesn’t want me to come home Thursday night and say: “So what do you want to do?”
-And so for a boyfriend to be leading in planning dinners and for him to lead out in protection of their purity, for him to lead in their growing understanding of what their relationship is, I think the man should be driving those things, even as a boyfriend.
+What Lauren wants from me is for me to ask, “Hey, would you like to go out Thursday?”
+If so, then what she wants is for me to say, “Hey, we are going to go to dinner and we are going to do this.”
+She doesn’t want me to come home Thursday night and say, “So, what do you want to do?”
+And so, for a boyfriend to be leading in planning dinners and for him to lead out in protection of their purity, for him to lead in their growing understanding of what their relationship is, I think the man should be driving those things, even as a boyfriend.

-Question 7: Keys to Sexual Purity in Dating?
+Question 7: Keys to Sexual Purity in Dating

 Speaking of sexual purity, what are a couple of practical helps for staying sexually pure in a dating relationship that actually work?

-Maybe because I have been married for 15 years, but this question of purity feels like common sense.
+Maybe because I have been married for fifteen years, but this question of purity feels like common sense.
 One of the things I say at The Village, on repeat, is that nothing good has ever come from a boyfriend and girlfriend cuddling on the couch watching a movie from 11pm to 1am.
 It has never ended in a discussion about cinematography in the history of watching movies on couches.
 To put yourself in that position to begin with is a foolish one.